MustardOS/internal/init/MUOS/retroarch/overlays/mugwomp93/gba/Perfect GBA README (Updated 2025-04-04).txt

 3. Main Menu (press B to back out of Quick Menu) > Settings > Video > Scaling

+**muOS 2502.0 Pixie (Retroarch 1.20.0)**

+   - Set Viewport Anchor Bias Y > 0.00 (that's it)

+   Your final Scaling settings should be:

+         Integer Scale				OFF

+         Integer Scale Axis			Doesn't matter

+	 Integer Scale Scaling		 	Doesn't matter

+         Aspect Ratio 				Core provided OR 3:2

+         Viewport Anchor Bias X 		0.50

+         Viewport Anchor Bias Y 		0.00

+         Bilinear Filtering 			OFF

+         Crop Overscan 				OFF

+   Note: If you're using Pixie and the top of the image is cutoff, setting Viewport Anchor Bias Y to 1.00 should hopefully resolve the issue.
+This happens if you try using the settings for earlier versions of muOS (see below).

+**muOS 2410.3 AW Banana and earlier**

    - Turn Integer Scale ON
    - Set Aspect Ratio to Custom
    - Set aspect ratio: